Los Angeles Dodgers: Other

 Vin Scully is permanently honored in the Baseball Hall of Fame's "Scribes & Mikemen" exhibit as a result of winning the Ford C. Frick Award in 1982.
 Frick Award recipients are not official members of the Hall.

 Allan Roth was the first person hired as the official statistician of a Major League team when he was hired by the Brooklyn Dodgers in 1947.
 He continued his tenure with Los Angeles until 1964.

-Sue Falsone, was the first female physical therapist in Major League baseball, and from 2012 to 2013, was the first female head athletic trainer.
+Sue Falsone joined the Dodgers in 2007 as the first female physical therapist in Major League Baseball.
+The club hired her as head physical therapist and athletic trainer in October 2011, making her the first woman to serve as head athletic trainer in any of the four major U.S. professional sports leagues.
+She held the position for the 2012 and 2013 seasons and announced her departure in October 2013.

 Minor league affiliations

 The Los Angeles Dodgers farm system consists of seven minor league affiliates.